 Present and Permanent Address

-Choosing a Profession for the Indian visa
+Choosing a Profession

 Countries Visited in the Last 10 Years

-This field on the Indian visa application form does not have a lot of space and frequent travelers may run out of room to list all of their countries.
-If you run out of space, list as many countries as you can and then attach an official letter to your application that lists the rest of the countries that you have visited in the last 10 years.
+This field on the Indian visa application form does not have a lot of space and frequent travelers may run out of room to list all of their countries visited.
+If you run out of space, list as many countries as you can and attach an official letter to your application that lists the rest.
 Be courteous and include your passport number, visa file number, and signature on the letter.
 Not listing a country for which you already have a stamp in your passport may be a reason for rejection.

 You will need references for India and your local address.
 If you are applying for your Indian visa while abroad, you may list your current hotel/guesthouse as the local reference.
 If applying while at home, list a neighbor, employer, or colleague.
 Your reference in India can be your first hotel where you intend to stay.
 The references probably won't be checked, but you cannot leave the field blank.

 Finishing the Indian Visa Application Form

-If asked, don't worry about uploading a digital photo; you will need to bring two recent, official passport-sized (2 inches x 2 inches on a white background) photos with you to the consulate -- do not staple or attach them to the application yourself!
+If asked, don't worry about uploading a digital photo; you will need to bring two recent, official passport-sized (2 inches x 2 inches on a white background) photos with you to the consulate.
+Do not staple or attach them to the application yourself.